About

 Undergraduate Students

 I receive a high volume of emails, and while I wish I had the time to respond to all of them, I prioritize meetings with and emails from advisees and students currently enrolled in one of my courses.
-For the time being, I am not seeking any research assistants and am not able to advise additional Independent Work projects.
+I am not seeking any research assistants and am not able to advise any independent work projects conducted by non-Anthropology majors.